Habibi: Vol. 8, Nos. 7&8 (1984)

 My father loved Egyptian dance, and it pleased him when I became a professional.
 In my early years, I emulated his imitation of Egyptian dancers, and later I gleaned whatever I could from monthly visits to the Egyptian movies.
 I consider Tahia Carioca my first real teacher, although, sitting through the early musicals for all three shows was hardly the disciplined training one would have needed for a good foundation in Egyptian dance.
 I chuckle when I think that Mahmoud Reda might have been watching and studying his Fred Astaire movies at the same time I was watching Tahia Carioca.
 All of Egypt was watching Fred and Ginger.
 Whatever the culture, genius is truth and truth is universal, whether it is music or dance or whatever!

-After the Egyptian movies I would practice almost as soon as I got home, trying to remember steps and details.
+After the Egyptian movies, I would practice almost as soon as I got home, trying to remember the steps and details.
 I didn’t know how to take notes, and I was at a disadvantage not being able to study the film whenever I wanted.
 It sure would have been great to rerun those dance passages!

 In her earlier movies, Tahia Carioca played opposite Farid al-Atrash and danced to tunes, some of which I still hear today being played for new dancers.
-Tunes like “Yah Binty Beledi”, “Zaina”, “Ana Winta”, and “Tuta” are just a few of the many songs and dance musicals which stirred the hearts of listeners.
+Tunes like “Yah Binty Beledi”, “Zaina”, “Ana Winta”, and “Tuta” are just a few of the many songs and dance musicals that stirred the hearts of listeners.
 Many of the songs were composed by Farid al-Atrash.
 Tahia Carioca became more popular as an actress, and, as she got older, she danced less and less in her movies.
 In some of her dramatic films, other lesser-known dancers would be hired to dance.
 Many times we were in for a pleasant surprise, especially in the wedding scenes—the perfect excuse to feature a dancer.
 I was sometimes overwhelmed at the folk talent who wouldn’t even be listed in the credits.
 Like unbelievable fireflies, they appeared and glowed and suddenly were gone!
 Who were they?
 Where did they come from?
 Did I really see what I think I saw?
 I would try to remember some of the moves so that I could include them in my repertoire.

 The Dance Evolves